cloudmarius/docs/content/kubeone/v1.6/architecture/concepts/_index.en.md

 [Cluster API][cluster-api] implementation that takes care of:

 * creating and managing instances for worker nodes
-* joining worker nodes a cluster
+* joining worker nodes to a cluster
 * reconciling worker nodes and ensuring they are healthy

 You can find more details about machine-controller in the